(2002-06-23) The Basics:

 particularly simple example...

-Below is a small table of Laplace transforms.
-This table enables a reverse lookup
+Below is a small table of Laplace transforms, which is

-which is more than sufficient to solve the above for any set of initial conditions:
+sufficient to solve the above for any set of initial conditions,

 = òo¥ f(t) exp(-pt) dt